Reviews You Can Rely On

 How We Test Winter Boots

-Year after year, we set out to find the absolute best winter boots on the market.
+Year after year, we set out to find the best winter boots on the market.
 Our gear experts performed exhaustive testing on every pair of boots in our review, purchasing every single model ourselves to ensure biases didn't influence a product's score.

 We deliberately stood in icy rivers, braved snow hikes in record-setting cold temperatures, and quested into winter storms to investigate the merits and setbacks of each pair.
-Using buckets of icy water, we were able to determine the exact point at which water seeped into each boot.
+Using buckets of icy water, we determined the exact point at which water seeped into each boot.
 This process also allowed us to measure the exact temperature of the boot's interior.
 We focused on each boot's warmth, comfort, weather protection, traction, and durability.
 Our testers kept detailed notes along the way, immediately making notations after each testing session before ultimately creating an informed final score.
 We tested women's winter boots, winter boots for men, and even investigated the best rain boots and best hiking boots, which can sometimes be used as wintery footwear.

 Testing the internal temperature of each boot while being soaked in...